IBM/cloudpakforintegration-workshop/docs/pre-work/README.md

 You need an IBM Cloud account to be given access to a cluster.

-1. If you do not have an IBM Cloud account yet, register at [https://cloud.ibm.com/registration](https://cloud.ibm.com/registration),
+   - If you do not have an IBM Cloud account yet, register at [https://cloud.ibm.com/registration](https://cloud.ibm.com/registration)

-2. Or find instructions to create a new IBM Cloud account [here](https://github.com/IBM/workshop-setup/raw/master/docs/pdf/NEWACCOUNT.pdf),
+   - You can find detailed instructions to create a new IBM Cloud account [here](https://github.com/IBM/workshop-setup/raw/master/docs/pdf/NEWACCOUNT.pdf),

-To gain access to a cluster,
+To gain access to a cluster:

 1. Open the URL for the *Grant Cluster* application given to you for this workshop.